dildarmks-ship-it/juno-pm/01-prompting/lovable-prototype.md

-# refer to the claude-prototype.md file
+# Refer to the claude-prototype.md file
 # Lovable Prototype · Juno

 > Module 1 · Prompting.
 The clickable Lovable prototype that brings the system prompt to life.